 Gather the Ingredients for the Homemade Pizza Sauce without Tomato Paste

 - I love the Mutti brand tomatoes.
 I use Finely Chopped Tomatoes (Polpa) to make this pizza sauce.
-These tomatoes are cold crushed and pasteurized for 1 hour.
-The processing technique results in a fresh and bright taste that is not muddy or dull.
+These tomatoes are cold crushed and pasteurized for one hour.
+This processing technique results in a fresh, bright taste that is not muddy or dull.

 - If you can not find this brand, look for the word crushed on the labels of canned tomatoes to help you differentiate the very best variety to purchase when making this pizza sauce.